 There are many factors that can help sustain and nurture musical interest in a child.
 Finding an engaging teacher, regular practice, and exposure to other aspects of musical learning are just a few examples.
-Something practical that parents can adopt is developing a regular practice routine with their child and also exposing them to different musical activities, be it music camps or music concerts.
+Something practical that parents can adopt is developing a regular practise routine with their child and also exposing them to different musical activities, be it music camps or music concerts.

 Is it possible for children to appreciate music at a young age?

 Yes, certainly.
 Music speaks deeply to our human nature and it benefits many areas of child development.
 Exposing children to music helps them identify sounds and rhythms, movement and expression.
-At Aureus Academy, we offer Music Exploration classes designed for young children where they are exposed to these aspects of music, different percussion instruments as well as working alongside their peers in group settings.

 Is it necessary to enroll children in formal music classes?

 This is recommended as children will benefit tremendously from music lessons.
 Research has uncovered the many benefits of learning a musical instrument.
 It not only helps in the development of children’s motor skills and cognitive abilities but also in the broadening of their emotional horizons.
-In addition, formal music lessons provide a structure which is essential for creating a good foundation in music for your child.
+In addition, formal music lessons provide a structure that is essential for creating a good foundation in music for your child.

 What are other avenues parents can tap on to expose their children to music?